iljoong/azure-azbox/README.md

 3. Add storage account name, key and connection string in `/routes/config.js` or set environment variable

 ## Enable Search service

+You can enable text search with built-in indexer in Azure Search [1]

 1. Create an Azure search